jimmygizmo/nucleus/README.md

 - Full automation using shell scrips for infrastructure setup, builds, deployment and more.
 - Automatic mapping of two persistent volumes to local dev and cloud persistent storage.
 -  - General-purpose volume for any kind of cross-container sharing and persistence.
--  - Database raw data volume for perstence of your mock, test and live application data.
+-  - Database raw data volume for persistence of your mock, test and live application data.
-- Containers can come and go but you can persist and share exactly the data you want to.
+- Containers can come and go, but you can persist and share exactly the data you want to.
 - The Docker Compose files are carefully crafted and map ports smartly.
 - Dockerfiles are carefully crafted and quite optimized.
-- A virtual Node container only exists during the React build then efficently vanishes.
+- A virtual Node container only exists during the React build then efficiently vanishes.
 - The best, most secure and smallest base images are used whenever possible.
 - The stack startup sequence is smartly orchestrated with both port checks and timeouts.
 - Future: Utility/ops/dev/data tools and further automation may be included in additional containers.